Funds have been carefully calculated (in CAD) to cover the full costs of:

 the fact that I felt I'd never have that.
 It sent me into a deep pit of depression and isolation, and

-when I was a kid.
+I couldn't stand the idea of asking for help out of a situation I'd gotten myself into.
 I realize only recently that it's okay to need and ask for help, and it becomes

 easier knowing that I can help others with my story just as I ask for help too.